-11. If the child care center needs to close due to a case of confirmed or probable COVID-19 in the program, when can they reopen?
+10. UPDATED--If the child care center needs to close due to a case of COVID-19 or COVID-19-like illness in the program, when can they reopen?

 Initial closing is to allow time for thorough cleaning and disinfecting the entire area, contact assessment, and communication.
-The center closure could last for 14 days or more depending on several factors including the identity of the person with confirmed or probable COVID-19 (i.e., staff, child in care, household contact), number of persons or classrooms exposed, when the person with confirmed or probable COVID-19 was last at the child care center, and symptoms in other persons exposed after the start of the closure period.
+The center closure could last for 14 days or more depending on several factors including the identity of the person with COVID-19 or COVID-19-like illness (i.e., staff, child in care, household contact), number of persons or classrooms exposed, when the person with COVID-19 or COVID-19-like illness was last at the child care center, and symptoms in other persons exposed after the start of the closure period.
 The local health department and licensing specialist should be consulted for guidance about reopening.